-Our last blog on thought leadership, “Why You Want to be a Thought Leader,” began by defining a thought leader as an individual or organization whose products, clients, partners, and even competitors recognize them as a leading go-to authority in their field.
+Our last blog on thought leadership, “Why You Want to Be a Thought Leader,” began by defining a thought leader as an individual or organization whose products, clients, partners, and even competitors recognize them as a leading go-to authority in their field.
 You want to be a thought leader because when you’re that go-to authority, your business propels forward.
 You are viewed as someone with valuable experience and knowledge in your subject area, and people desire to work with you and learn from you.

 Becoming a thought leader requires more than just being an expert.
 There are numerous experts in the world, and though their knowledge may be profound, they often can’t scale up their business because they aren’t being recognized for thought leadership.